Table of Contents

 1. MS Dhoni (India)

 India’s inspirational captain MS Dhoni is at the very top of this list.
 All of his time in the army has clearly paid off but it’s said that he is blessed with a natural ability.
 Those close to the game say that MSD doesn’t spend a lot of time at the gym so his speed is quite remarkable.
+As a batter, he uses that speed to generate great pace between the wickets.

 2. AB de Villiers (South Africa)

-Another man who spent much of his career as a wicket keeper is AB De Villiers who slots in at number two in this list.
-He is very much a modern batsman with his innovations and he’s broken a number of records for fastest scores in all forms of cricket.
+Another man who spent much of his career as a wicket keeper is AB De Villiers, who slots in at number two in this list.
+He is very much a modern batsman with his innovations, and he’s broken a number of records for fastest scores in all forms of cricket.

 Part of his success clearly lies in the speed and acceleration that he gains between the wickets.
+He’s retired now but remains close to the game, so AB keeps his place on our list of current players.

 3. Jonty Rhodes (South Africa)

-Jonty Rhodes was like lightning in the field and he had supreme pace between the wickets too.
+Jonty Rhodes was like lightning in the field, and he had supreme pace between the wickets too.
 Like his compatriot AB De Villiers, Rhodes was another innovative batter who was one of the first to use some of the expansive shots that have made their way into the modern game.

-It’s no exaggeration to say that Rhodes’ pace was close to that of an international sprinter and he was one of those players who revolutionized the way batsmen approached their innings.
+It’s no exaggeration to say that Rhodes’ pace was close to that of an international sprinter, and he was one of those players who revolutionized the way batsmen approached their innings.

 4. Ravindra Jadeja (India)